Innovative product design ideas that impacted the world

 First iMac and I-book

 They changed the family computer from the sad grey square box into a colorful desirable product that you would showcase and not hide under your desk.
-For the first time, they also displayed and lighted the brand logo on the back of the screen.
+For the first time, they also displayed and lit the brand logo on the back of the screen.
 In the first iMac – I book, (the Apple logo was upside down when the laptop opened, one of the only mistakes in this laptop).
 They also changed the business model of all the PCs, software, and music industry by putting everything under the control of the computer company itself, with proprietary format and codes, and creating an Apple business (iTunes, app-store, etc.).

 For years, 3D printing has dominated the news.
 However, it wasn’t until HP’s Jet Fusion printers arrived that plastic printing quality improved enough to be widely adopted and significantly manufactured.
 HP’s technology offers high resolution and component performance, as well as the promise of low enough costs to be competitive in scale.
 In 2018, HP took things a step further by introducing its Metal Jet printers, which were designed to achieve the same results in metal as they had in plastic.
 This opens up a whole new world of design possibilities for our team, and we can’t wait to see where it takes us.

 Manufacturing processes: 3D printing is also on the verge of revolutionizing the mass manufacturing industry by allowing a new way of producing without having huge investments required for specific tooling.
-(Adidas is printing some of its soles with a 3D printer, where before it would have required expensive molds and machines for every foot’s size).
+(Adidas is printing some of its soles with a 3D printer.
+Otherwise, it would have required expensive molds and machines for every foot’s size).
 This revolution is called factory 4.0, and most mass-producing industries are looking into this to create more complex and personalized products with lower investments.
 This would offer more to customers while lowering the investments costs, the wastage of material, and in the end, increasing the company margins.